Skip to content

 results = ingestor.ingest()

-It is common to process PDFs by embedding standard text as text, and embed visual elements like tables and charts as images.
+It is common to process PDFs by embedding regular text as text and embedding visual elements, such as tables and charts, as images.
 The following example enables the multimodal model to capture the spatial and structural information of the visual content.

 • The extract method is configured to pull out text, tables, and charts.